 Take one of the following three alternatives:

 Upon matriculation graduate students must consult with the graduate advisor and a tentative program must be approved by the advisor by a few weeks into the first semester.
 The program must contain two core courses and exhibit an area of emphasis comprised of at least three related graduate courses (500 or 600 level).
-Students should obtain the MSEE Handbook, which covers the procedures and requirements, from the advisor or Electrical Engineering Department office.
+Students should obtain the MSEE Handbook, which covers the procedures and requirements, from the advisor or Electrical Engineering Department office or Electrical Engineering web.

 At least one semester before the graduating semester students must advance to candidacy.
 To apply for advancement to candidacy students must satisfy the following requirements: